the seduction

 in 2000, donald knuth published a paper with one of the best names in computer science: "Dancing Links."

 the problem: exact cover. given a matrix of 0s and 1s, find a subset of rows such that each column has exactly one 1. sounds abstract until you realize: sudoku is exact cover. pentomino puzzles are exact cover.
-N-queens is exact cover. scheduling problems, bin packing, graph coloring. all reduce to this.
+N-queens is generalized exact cover (the diagonal constraints become secondary columns that may be covered at most once). scheduling problems, bin packing, graph coloring. all reduce to this.

 knuth's solving algorithm is brute-force backtracking: pick a column, try each row with a 1 in it, recurse on the reduced matrix, undo if stuck. he called it Algorithm X. just X. no name, no acronym, no flourish. the search is brute force. what makes it fast is how you undo.